 While the numbers may not be significantly different, it is important to try to report the figures accurately.
 The S-3 I information should come from your billing software or records.

 The number of Medicare visits on the PS&R and on the S-3 I may be similar (within a reasonable percentage), but rarely will be the same.

 Do you find Medicare cost report requirements confusing?
 You’re in good company!
-Join us for another great webinar on preparing Home Health Agency cost reports to make it easier the next time around!
+Try out our great webinar on preparing Home Health Agency cost reports to make it easier the next time around.
 This webinar is great for preparers and facility owners/ CFOs/ accountants/ financial staff alike.